jolbinsk1/jolbinsk1/README.md

-<h3 align="left"> I'm Julian, and I am a data scientist with experience in medical imaging analysis and research psychology.</h3>
+<h3 align="left"> I'm Julian, and I am a data scientist passionate about applying deep learning to clinical problems. </h3>

 <p>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 🌱 I hold an MSc in data science from Tilburg University and an MSc in health psychology from Maastricht University.